 12.2.1.1 To ensure that there is no hazard of inadvertent mixing of nitrous oxide with flammable gases or liquids, nitrous oxide equipment and pressure containers shall be dedicated to nitrous oxide service.

-12.2.1.2 Where nitrous oxide has to be mixed with other gases, precautions shall be taken to ensure that no flammable gas is unintentionally mixed with nitrous oxide, see [30].
+12.2.1.2 Where nitrous oxide has to be mixed with other gases, precautions shall be taken to ensure that no flammable gas is unintentionally mixed with nitrous oxide.
 Mixtures of nitrous oxide with flammable gases shall only be produced if the concentration lies outside the explosion limits.

 12.2.1.3 Mixing of nitrous oxide with self-igniting gases such as silane shall be prevented under all circumstances, since immediate ignition and explosion can occur.

+ANNEX A

+(Foreword)

+COMMITTEE COMPOSITION

+Chemical Hazards Sectional Committee, CHD 07